theriddleofenigma/laravel-model-validation/README.md

 # Laravel Model Validation
 Model validation - Validates the model data. *Only for laravel applications.

-An easy validator option for you eloquent models.
+An easy validator option for your eloquent models.
 Also have flexibility for additional codes that might be executed on before and after validation.

 ### Composer install
 ```shell